Bride of War: Historical accuracy

 The miniseries was based on a diary written by John Elwyn Jones, a soldier who served in the British Army during the Second World War, based on his experiences during the conflict.
-The miniseries depicted John Elwyn Jones and Celina Musiał getting married in 1943 and within hours of their wedding discovered by German soldiers, and subsequently separated and sent back to the prisoner camps.
-After escaping the camp, Jones was informed that his wife died in the camp from tuberculosis, and decided to try to escape from Germany.
+The miniseries depicted John Elwyn Jones and Celina Musiał getting married in 1943 and within hours of their wedding being discovered by German soldiers, and subsequently separated being sent back to the prisoner-of-war camp.
+After escaping the camp, Jones is informed that his wife died in a camp from tuberculosis, and decides to try to escape from Germany.
 The events happened as such in reality.
 However, while Jones was indeed informed of her death, Celina actually survived her disease, recovering after Jones had already left.
 The fact that she survived was only discovered after the premiere of the show when her son provided evidence of her survival.
 Celina died in 1990 at the age of 69.
 She never remarried hoping to one day be reunited with her husband.
 After learning of it, Peter Edwards, the director of Bride of War, planned to rewrite and reshoot the series to include the fact of Celina's survival, however, John Elwyn Jones told him that he was no longer interested in the project.